 Top-Level Editing allows you to adjust the geometry of your part from within the graphics window.
-To learn more about Top-Level Editing, visit the Mastercam Help Center.
+To learn more about Top-Level Editing, see "Editing Geometry from the Top-Level" on page 49 in this tutorial or visit the Mastercam Help Center.